Parihsz/LuauQuiz/Quiz.md

 ### Question 3

 What is the output of this?
-Explain
+Explain.
 ```lua
 local x = table.create(100)
 x[100] = 1